andreashuber69/eslint-config/README.md

 [shareable eslint config](https://eslint.org/docs/latest/developer-guide/shareable-configs) for [TypeScript](https://www.typescriptlang.org/) projects.

-## Assumptions

 To get an idea of what this config tries to achieve, it's probably best to compare the number of active rules recommended for **TypeScript** projects
 ([see TS eslint quick start](https://typescript-eslint.io/getting-started#quickstart)) to the number of active rules in this configuration.
-At the time of writing there are exactly 67 recommended rules compared 370 rules here.
+At the time of writing the count is 67 for the recommended set compared to 370 in this package.
 In other words, your code gets a much more thorough treatment.
 More specifically, we try to ...

 - flag as many problems and as much inconsistent formatting as possible while keeping false positives low.
 Developers